alejandroschuler/r4ds-courses/lectures/2-r-basics.md

 ```
 - Subtract the mean of `x` from `x`, and then `sum` the result.

-Exercise: a vector of variables
+Exercise: a vector of variables [together]
 ===
 type: prompt